Justices asked to hear dog toy dispute. Will they bite? | Times Leader

 Click here to subscribe today or Login.

-WASHINGTON (AP) — The company that makes Jack Daniel’s is howling mad over a squeaking dog toy that parodies the whiskey’s signature bottle.
-Now, the liquor company is barking at the door of the .
+WASHINGTON — The company that makes Jack Daniel’s is howling mad over a squeaking dog toy that parodies the whiskey’s signature bottle.
+Now, the liquor company is barking at the door of the Supreme Court.

 Jack Daniel’s has asked the justices to hear its case against the manufacturer of the plastic Bad Spaniels toy.
 The high court could say as soon as Monday whether the justices will agree.
 A number of major companies from the makers of Campbell Soup to outdoor brand Patagonia and jeans maker Levi Strauss have urged the justices to take what they say is an important case for trademark law.